 Robert Johans has a well-deserved reputation as one of the best around when it comes to renovating molded fiberglass travel trailers.
-He has over a decade of experience modernizing travel trailers.
+He has over a decade of experience in modernizing travel trailers.
 As he worked on more and more trailers he realized the there might just be a market for an exceptionally high-quality, well-designed molded fiberglass travel trailer that was also well laid-out.

-Realizing there really wasn’t anything out there in the marketplace that met that criteria he began to design concept drawing.
+Realizing there wasn’t anything out there in the marketplace that met that criteria he began to design concept drawing.
 Afterall molded-fiberglass design had not changed much in 40-years he knew he could probably design something much better.

 His concept drawings were seen by Bryan Thompson, who just happened to be an automotive engineer who worked on the Airstream Basecamp.
 Bryan was intrigued by Robert’s design and pretty soon both were working together (Robert hired Bryan) to bring the Nest to fruition.

 That relationship however opened up an even bigger opportunity.
 Airstream was looking to expand its product line and the Nest’s design-focused innovation is what Airstream customers are looking for.
 Airstream purchased Nest and Robert is now the project manager on the Nest production team.

 To begin with, the Airstream Nest is the company’s first all-fiberglass molded travel trailer.
 With an iconic line-up of all-aluminum travel trailers, the Nest is a huge change for Airstream.
 The Nest is small, lightweight and is available in two different floor plans.
 The Nest 16U Dinette and the Nest 16FB.
 Let’s take a detailed look at the Nest.

 Below is a photo of the exterior.
 This travel trailer is unlike anything Airstream has ever designed.
 Missing is the shiny exterior aluminum as this travel trailer has a molded fiberglass body.